THE UNRAVELLING

 to grow around grief instead of trying to outrun it

 I’m still learning.
 Still becoming.
-Still choosing myself in ways I once didn’t know were allowed.
+Still choosing myself in ways I once didn’t know were possible.

 My role isn’t to push change or provide answers.
 It’s to help you feel grounded enough to listen to what your body already knows — and supported as you find your way forward.